SHRESTHsGIT/image-captioning-vit-gpt2/README.md

-# image-captioning-vit-gpt2
+# 🖼️ image-captioning-vit-gpt2

-##vision-to-text
+## ✨ vision-to-text

-vision-to-text is an image captioning project that combines the visual understanding power of Vision Transformers (ViT) with the language generation capabilities of GPT-2.
-This model generates accurate and fluent captions for images using the Flickr8k dataset, which consists of 8,000 images each paired with five human-written captions.
+**vision-to-text** is an image captioning project that combines the visual understanding capabilities of **Vision Transformers (ViT)** with the language generation power of **GPT-2**.
+This model is trained on the **Flickr8k dataset**, which contains 8,000 images, each paired with five human-annotated captions.
+It generates fluent and contextually accurate descriptions of input images.

+---

-#🚀 Key Features
+## 🚀 Key Features

-ViT Encoder: Extracts rich visual embeddings from input images.
+- **ViT Encoder**: Extracts rich visual embeddings from input images.

-GPT-2 Decoder: Converts visual features into descriptive natural language captions.
+- **GPT-2 Decoder**: Translates visual features into fluent natural language captions.

-Flickr8k Dataset: Trained and evaluated on a well-annotated, compact dataset ideal for rapid experimentation.

-End-to-End Pipeline: Seamlessly integrates image preprocessing, feature extraction, and text generation.

-Evaluation Tools: Includes standard metrics BLEU.
+- **Flickr8k Dataset**: Compact, well-annotated dataset ideal for experimentation and benchmarking.
+- **End-to-End Pipeline**: Fully integrated flow for preprocessing, encoding, decoding, and evaluation.
+- **Evaluation Tools**: Supports standard NLP metrics such as **BLEU**, with options to integrate **ROUGE** and **CIDEr**.

+---

-#📦 Tech Stack
+## 📦 Tech Stack

-Python & PyTorch
+- 🐍 Python & PyTorch

-Hugging Face Transformers
+- 🤗 Hugging Face Transformers

-Vision Transformer (ViT)
+- 🔍 Vision Transformer (ViT)

-GPT-2 Language Model
+- 🧠 GPT-2 Language Model

-Flickr8k Dataset
+- 🖼️ Flickr8k Dataset

+---

-#📁 Use Cases
+## 📁 Use Cases

-Assisting visually impaired users through image descriptions
+- ♿ Describing visual content for the visually impaired

-Automated captioning for social media or content platforms
+- 📸 Auto-captioning for social media, photography platforms

-Enhancing image search and indexing
+- 🔍 Improving image search and indexing systems

-Building blocks for multimodal AI applications
+- 🤖 Foundation for multimodal AI applications (e.g., VQA, storytelling)

+---

+Feel free to contribute, fork, or explore improvements.
+Let's bridge vision and language! 🌉🧠